adamsilver/fdpb/01-a-registration-form.md

 ## Button Styles

-What's a button? often we refer to many different types of components on a web page as a button.
+What's a button?
+Often we refer to many different types of components on a web page as a button.
 In fact, I've already covered two different types of button without calling them out.
 Let's do that now.

 Buttons that submit forms are “submit buttons” and they are coded typically as either `<input type="submit">` or `<button type="submit">`.
 The latter is more maleable in that you can nest other elements inside it.
 But there's rarely a need for that.
 Most submit buttons contain just text.